megasnort/django-utf8field/README.rst

     from utf8field.fields import UTF8CharField

     class YourModel(models.Model):
-        title = models.CharField(max_length=255)
+        title = models.CharField(max_length=255, four_byte_detection=True)
         created_on = models.DateTimeField(auto_add_on=True)
         text = models.UTF8CharField(max_length=1000)

 TextField
 ^^^^^^^^^
-Create a model like you would do normally, but instead of using TextField you use UTF8TextField:
+Create a model like you would do normally, but instead of using TextField you use UTF8TextField.
+If you want to enable `four_byte_detection` set the parameter to True.

 ::